Ecomap vs Genogram: Similarities, Differences, & More

 Some of the important elements of genograms are:

-• The core concept of genograms starts by mentioning historical facts, like traditional influence, health conditions in the family, and such.
-This information aids in identifying any underlying risks of any potential factor that might disturb the family’s dynamics.
+The core concept of genograms starts by mentioning historical facts, like traditional influence, health conditions in the family, and such.
+This information aids in identifying any underlying risks or potential factors that might disturb the family’s dynamics.

 2. Clinical Applications